simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 * It is now possible to set a default AuthnContext in the RequestedAuthnContextSelector.
 * Fixed a bug in MDQ metadata expiration
 * Resolved a possible object injection vulnerability in MDQ metadata cache
+* Restored the possibility to use HTTP-Artifact binding on AuthnRequests

 `saml2`